 What is blocking you from achieving the quality of life, both personally and professionally, that you desire?
 Did you already fail in sustaining your new year's resolutions for positive change?
-The majority of people who set resolutions have already given up on them.
+The majority of people who set resolutions have already given up on them by now.
 Many people don't even set them anymore.
 Change is difficult.
 Why give up on your dream when a way to really make it happen exists?

 Do you want to learn how to more effectively achieve personal and professional growth?
 I share some insights in this blog, followed by more details in my upcoming one-hour webinar on February 13, 2016.
 Two main issues block our ability to create the life we desire.